CliMA/CloudMicrophysics.jl/docs/src/DevelopersGuide.md

   We strive to keep the test coverage high, but this test is not strictly required to pass before merging a PR.

 Once the PR is opened, you can request reviewers to look over and approve your work.
-To keep things tidy, we want PRs to have very few (ideally only one) commit before merging to the main branch.
+To keep things tidy, we want PRs to have few (ideally only one) commit before merging to the main branch.
 You can squash and rebase multiple commits into one in your favorite editor (VS Code, Vim etc).